ucns3d-team/UCNS3D/README.md

 For running ucns3d you will need the following files in a directory of your choice
 • a grid file generated with any software packages exported in Ansys fluent format (ASCII *.msh extension), given the name grid.msh or their translated to native format files GRID.cel, GRID.vrt, GRID.bnd
-• the UCNS3D.DAT parameter file responsible for all the settings of the code (more on README_UCNS3D.txt file)
+• the UCNS3D.DAT parameter file responsible for all the settings of the code (details for the parameters of this can be found in PARAMETERS.md file)
 • the executable ucns3d_p
 • For interactively running the code specify the number of threads to be used by typing in the terminal window
 ```